icanmobile/OpenFlickrViewer/README.md

 # Open Flickr Viewer

-Open Flickr Viewer is an Android app that displays a list of photos from data fetched from Flickr REST API.
+Open Flickr Viewer is an Android app that display photos from the Flickr server using Flickr REST API.

 ## Features

-- Search for a specific term to retrieve related photos from the **Flickr API**.
+- Search for related photos on the Flickr server using **specific terms**.
-- Fetch **25 photos at a time** from Flickr server.
+- Load **25 photos at a time** from the Flickr server.
-- Load **more photos** if you **scroll down** on the List screen.
+- Load **next 25 photos** if you **scroll down** on the Photo List screen.
-- Save the fetched photos and descriptions to **the local data storage**.
+- Save the imported photos and descriptions to **local data storage**.
-- View a photo and title on the Detail screen.
+- View the photo and title on the Photo Detail screen, when selecting a photo on the Photo List screen.
-- View a photo on the Photo screen that provides zoom function.
+- View the photo on the Photo screen with the zoom function, when selecting the photo on the Photo Detail screen
-- Save the search terms using **SearchRecentSuggestionsProvider in Android platform** for quick search options.
+- Save the search terms using **SearchRecentSuggestionsProvider in Android platform** for the quick search option.
-- Support **9** unit test cases and **8** UI test cases, including **fragment navigation**, **network timeout**, and **error dialog**.
+- Support **9** unit test cases and **8** UI test cases including **fragment navigation**, **network timeout**, and **error dialog**.

 **DEMO**